4 Biggest Digital Rights Management Stumbling Blocks

 Moreover, providing clear guidelines and system requirements to end-users can help them identify whether their devices and software are compatible with the DRM system.
 When users are well-informed about compatibility, they can make informed decisions and avoid potential frustrations.

-DRM Stumbling Block #2: Protecting Organizational “Crown Jewels” With a DRM Strategy
+DRM Challenge #2: Relying on DRM to Protect “Crown Jewels” Without a DRM Strategy

-The protection of an organization’s most critical and sensitive assets, often referred to as “crown jewels,” is of paramount importance.
-These assets may include intellectual property (IP), customer data, financial documents, merger and acquisition (M&A) plans, and other proprietary information that holds immense value for the organization.
+The protection of an organization’s most critical and sensitive assets, often referred to as “crown jewels,” is typically a top priority for most companies.
+These assets may include intellectual property (IP), customer data, financial documents, merger and acquisition (M&A) plans, and other proprietary information that holds immense value for organizations.

 Creating, implementing, and maintaining a DRM strategy, however, can be challenging due to several reasons: